 • Tiebreakers are determined in this order:

-• Set differential (sets won vs. sets lost)
+• 2.)
+Point Differential (sets won vs. sets lost)

 Playoff Eligibility: